facebook/react-native-website/docs/upgrading.md

 ## React Native projects

 Because typical React Native projects are essentially made up of an Android project, an iOS project, and a JavaScript project, upgrading can be rather tricky.
-There's currently one way for upgrading your React Native project by using [Upgrade Helper](https://react-native-community.github.io/upgrade-helper/).

-### Upgrade Helper

 The [Upgrade Helper](https://react-native-community.github.io/upgrade-helper/) is a web tool to help you out when upgrading your apps by providing the full set of changes happening between any two versions.
 It also shows comments on specific files to help understanding why that change is needed.

-#### 1. Select the versions
+### 1. Select the versions

 You first need to select from and to which version you wish to upgrade, by default the latest major versions are selected.
 After selecting you can click the button "Show me how to upgrade".